Twice22/Twice22.github.io/_posts/2017-5-3-tensorflow.md

 <div class="centered-img">
 <img src="../images/tensorflow/tensorflow-graph.png" width="250px" alt="TensorFlow graph" />
 <div class="legend">Example of a simple Flow Graph that we can compute using TensorFlow.
-The Red circle represents the data<br>
+The Red circle represents the data
                     we feed to the Neural Network (Placeholder in TensorFlow).
-The Blue circles represent the parameters we want<br>
-                    to update during training (Variables in TensorFlow).
-The gray circles represent the mathematical operations<br>
-                    we can perform between tensors.
+The Blue circles represent the parameters we want to update during training (Variables in TensorFlow).
+The gray circles represent the mathematical operations we can perform between tensors.
 The edges represent the tensors flowing through the graph.</div>
 </div>